Frequently Asked Budget Questions

 This also means you cannot export the Next Year Budget and expect to use that same budget to import as other, future Next Year Budgets.
 Each year will need to be exported and imported individually.
 If you wish to copy the same budget from year to year, you should use the Same as Last Year Budget button on the Budget Entry screen.

-How does the system transfer Next Years' budget?
+How does the software transfer Next Years' budget?

-When you close the fiscal year, the system moves the current "Next Years Budget" into the new fiscal years "Current Budget".
+When you close the fiscal year, the software moves the current "Next Years Budget" into the new fiscal years "Current Budget".

 Can I add an account in the exported file?